ejpaari/moar-gl/README.md

 1. Clone using "--recursive" to get the submodules
 2. Build / install required tools, libraries and submodules
-3. Build the project
+3. Build the project (two ways which are essentially the same)

-3.1 With Qt / Qt Creator
+ * With Qt / Qt Creator Build & Run

-3.2 By running qmake and building with the Makefile
+ * By running qmake and building with the Makefile

 ### Assets: